userfront/guide/docs/test-mode.md

 | 3   | Viewer User | viewer      | viewer@example.com      | password1 |
 | 4   | Unconfirmed | unconfirmed | unconfirmed@example.com | password1 |

-When in dev mode, Userfront does not send welcome or confirmation emails.
-Instead, relevant information is displayed on screen to the user directly.

 ## Login

-When in dev mode, the login form allows any of the above users to log in.
+When in test mode, the login form allows any of the above users to log in.

 For example, you could use `member` for the username and `password1` for the password, and your login form will log you in as the Member User above.

-## Signup

-When in dev mode, you can enter any information you want into the signup form.

-The signup form will always continue as though you signed up with the Unconfirmed user listed above.

-## Getting out of dev mode
+## Getting out of test mode

 You can add your live domain so that your Toolkit will automatically work in live mode on your live site.